ptarmiganlabs/butler-sos/README.md

 **Breaking change!!**

-The format of the database where Butler SOS stores the data it retreives has been slightly modified. v3.0 will not work properly with a database created by earlier Butler SOS versions.
+The format of the database where Butler SOS stores the data it retrieves has been slightly modified. v3.0 will not work properly with a database created by earlier Butler SOS versions.
 See [readme file](#upgrading-to-v3) for further info on dealing with this.

 v3.0 is a major rewrite of Butler SOS.
 Most changes are incremental increases and improvements under the hood, with a couple of exceptions: